-This autumn, the department accepted applications for the Commercial Facade Improvement Program, in an effort to use CDBG funding to improve the aesthetic appeal of East Hartford's business districts.
-The program is moving forward with applications that propose to renovate the facades of three continuous properties from 990 to 1016 Main Street.
-This would significantly approve the appearance of the heart of East Hartford's downtown area.
+The department continues the Commercial Facade Improvement Program, in an effort to use CDBG funding to improve the aesthetic appeal of East Hartford's business districts.
+The current focus is on renovations to the properties from 1008-1016 Main Street.
+This objective is to significantly approve the appearance of the heart of East Hartford's downtown area.

-Also this autumn, the department worked to launch East Hartford's effort for the Working Cities Challenge.
+Over the course of the past year, the department partnered with East Hartford Public Schools, the United Way of Central and Northeastern Connecticut, the Connecticut Center for Advanced Technology, and HallKeen Management on East Hartford's application for the Working Cities Challenge.
 This program, coordinated by the Federal Reserve Bank of Boston, incentivizes public, private, and non-profit organizations to collaborate on changing systems to benefit the lives of low-income residents.
-The East Hartford Public Schools have taken on the responsibility of being the lead applicant, and participants include Goodwin College, Pratt & Whitney, the United Way of Central and Northeastern Connecticut, and local property owners HallKeen Management and Easton Place Apartments, among others.
-The team has decided to focus on the Silver Lane neighborhood and hopes to improve educational and employment opportunities for both parents and children in the area.
+The team is focusing on the Silver Lane neighborhood and hopes to improve educational and employment opportunities as well as community involvement for households in the area.